Follow

 • whether any pre-/post-test comparison shows a level gain.

-Entry levels for Table A and Level Gain are decided at the moment you run the report.
+Entry levels for Table A and Level Gains & MSGs are decided at the moment you run the report.
 The entry EFL could change the next time you run the report if you have given additional tests.

 When you run a report, SiD chooses ONE test to use as the entry EFL reported for the current year.